5.0 Oxygen equipment and supplies benefits list

 2. oximetry that demonstrates sustained desaturation (SpO2 less than 89% for 2 continuous minutes)

-*Defined as: unable to carry-on any physical activity without discomfort.
-Symptoms of Congestive Heart Failure (CHF) are present at rest (severe CHF).
-Any activity increases symptoms, or is symptomatic at less than ordinary levels of activity or may or may not be asymptomatic at rest.
+* Defined as symptoms of Congestive Heart Failure (CHF) occur at rest (severe CHF).
+Any physical activity increases discomfort and symptoms.
+Client may be symptomatic at less than ordinary levels of activity.

 5.2.7 Pediatric — for children (18 years of age or less)